timschumi/gmod-chttp/README.md

 so make sure to review the documentation for [libcurl's CURLOPT_INTERFACE option](https://curl.se/libcurl/c/CURLOPT_INTERFACE.html).

-## Usage
+## Addon development

-This is only required for developers who want to use CHTTP in their scripts.
+This is only required for developers who want to use CHTTP in their addons.
 A normal end user doesn't need any of this.

+### Loading the module

 The module is loaded by running `require("chttp")` in the LUA console or in a script.
 It will provide a `CHTTP()` method that is called in the same way as the original HTTP-Method.
 For more information, please refer to the [Garry's Mod documentation](https://wiki.facepunch.com/gmod/Global.HTTP).

+### Automatic fallback to HTTP

-In the use case where you want to use CHTTP instead of HTTP if it's available, use the following code snippet to load it:
+If you want to use CHTTP when it's available and fall back to the built-in HTTP implementation otherwise you can use the following Lua snippet to load the library:

 ```
 if pcall(require, "chttp") and CHTTP ~= nil then
-	HTTP = CHTTP
+	my_http = CHTTP
+else
+	my_http = HTTP
 end
 ```

+You will now have a function called `my_http` that behaves like `HTTP()`/`CHTTP()` but automatically points to the correct implementation.